karenying/blog.karenying.com/content/posts/2020-06-29--annoy-or-impress-your-coworkers-with-a-slack-bot-from-scratch.md

 `gist:karenying/d7f01d0fbce4ac241a1ddc16b8a09b71/index-js`

 That’s it!
-You’ve just created your own slack bot in less than 30 lines of code 🎉 &nbsp; You can mess around with when the messages should get sent/to whom for more testing and experimenting if you want.
+You’ve just created your own slack bot in less than 30 lines of code 🎉&nbsp;You can mess around with when the messages should get sent/to whom for more testing and experimenting if you want.
 When you’re ready, push your code to a GitHub repo and let’s deploy to Heroku!

 ## Deploying